Michael Kipyego: Road running

 Kipyego ran in the steeplechase at the 2010 Doha Athletic Super Grand Prix, but this proved to be one of his last outings in the event as he switched to focus his efforts on road running competitions instead.
-He made his debut over the marathon distance at the 2011 Rotterdam Marathon and in spite of keeping up with the leaders early on be faded to sixth place with a time of 2:11:03 hours.
-He ran over the half marathon for the first time in September and completed the distance in 1:02:08 hours, taking eighth at the Lille Half Marathon.
-His second marathon of the year demonstrated his talent for the event as he knocked over four minutes of his best time to take third place at the Eindhoven Marathon with a time of 2:06:48 hours.
+He made his debut over the marathon distance at the 2011 Rotterdam Marathon and in spite of keeping up with the leaders early on he faded to sixth place with a time of 2:11:03 hours.
+He ran the half marathon for the first time in September and completed the distance in 1:02:08 hours, taking eighth at the Lille Half Marathon.
+His second marathon of the year demonstrated his talent for the event as he knocked off four minutes of his best time to take third place at the Eindhoven Marathon with a time of 2:06:48 hours.
 He won his first race the following year at the Tokyo Marathon, where he surged ahead of Haile Gebrselassie in the late stages to win after 2:07:37 hours.
 His only other outing that year was the 2012 Chicago Marathon, where he was out of the running with a time of 2:10:02 for thirteenth place.

 He attempted a defence of his Tokyo title, but finished behind Dennis Kimetto, although his time of 2:06:58 hours as runner-up was close to a personal best.